By Charles Bursey

 Is this what is referred to as a real winter?
 In my mind this has been what I would refer to as a most unusual winter, with Boston for example exceeding 100 inches of snow, a record breaker.
 For the month of February, Hartford, Conn., could record the lowest average temperature in its history.
 In 1934 the lowest average February temperature was 16.5°F and on Feb.
 27, 2015 the average to date was 16.2°F.

 The reasons for the above comments are simple, several companies had fallen behind in oil and propane deliveries and service calls.
 Why?
 The answer is simple—trudging through and over exceptionally high snow banks, often over 6 feet tall, and working 12-hour days, seven days a week.
 The result added physical stress.
 Incoming calls to customer service from those not trusting the automatic delivery system has added to the mental stress.
+Thankfully, I could play games at web casinos to de-stress.
 For my money, those who were not on automatic delivery knew well in advance that the storms and cold weather were coming.
 But, as usual, they always call when they supposedly have 1/8th of a tank and talk with a threatening voice, like they are the company’s only customer.
 Too bad they don’t realize that, as the old saying goes, “you get more with honey than vinegar.”

 Then there are the no heat calls and the frozen pipes that never seem to end, that wear down company personnel.
 I also heard from people that any company selling any type of fuel is just getting richer.
 Really?
 In talking to oil/propane company owners, the real facts are companies have delivered fewer gallons per day due to the winter conditions.
 Most companies have been working longer daily hours, seven days a week, just trying to keep their customers from running out.
 This in turn has created higher delivery costs, due to the overtime required, resulting in less profit.